Burial in Anglo-Saxon England: Cremations

 Alongside inhumation, it was common for early Anglo-Saxons to cremate their dead by burning the corpses and then burying the cremated remains within an urn.
 Cremation rites declined in the seventh century, but throughout that century remained a viable form of burial at sites like St Mary's Stadium in Southampton.

 Archaeologist Audrey Meaney suggested that cremation was performed to "release the spirit" from the body after death, while Howard Williams remarked that cremation rites presented "the public transformation of the dead body."
-Archaeological understandings of the Anglo-Saxon cremation processes have been largely reconstructed from an osteological analyses of the cemeteries at Spong Hill and Sancton.
+Archaeological understandings of the Anglo-Saxon cremation processes have been largely reconstructed from an osteological analyses of the cemeteries at Spong Hill, Sancton, Elsham and Cleatham.
 The pyre sites are rarely archaeologically identifiable.

 The method of Anglo-Saxon cremation is still debated; based on an examination of cremated remains at Illington, Calvin Wells speculated that at that site, the bodies had been laid out on the ground, with a pyre then built on top of them before being set alight.
 Wells believed that this would explain why the shoulder tips of corpses at the site were not always properly cremated.
 This idea was criticized by Jacqueline McKinley, who argued that such a process would lack sufficient oxygen to cremate the entire body.
 Instead, she argued that Anglo-Saxon cremation pyres were most likely a criss-cross of timbers filled with brushwood, with the corpse laid on top.
-The process of creating the body would likely have been visible to onlookers, creating a connection between living and dead.
+The process of cremating the body would likely have been visible to onlookers, creating a connection between living and dead.

 Following the cremation, the ashes and remains would have been collected and placed within an urn.
 It is not known how long the urn was kept before being buried; it is "very possible" that in certain cases they were stored above ground for "long periods of time".
 When buried, the urns were most often placed upright, although in a few rare examples they were instead inverted.
 At times they were buried individually, each in their own pit, although in other cases, several urns were clustered together in a burial pit.